omediodomonte38/Manolete/README.md

 # Manolete
-Manolete: Combat robot created for the OSHDEM 2025 Antweight 1lb combat competition.
+Manolete: Combat robot created for the OSHWDEM 2025 Antweight 1lb combat competition.

 Created by: